-There are approximately 150 Minor Hockey Associations (MHA) within BC and the Yukon, each with their own established boundaries.
+There are approximately 150 MHAs within BC and the Yukon, each with their own established boundaries.
 Your MHA will depend on your residential address and the correct MHA can be verified by contacting the association.
 Once you have established the association to which you should belong, contact that association for further program information, fees, registration, etc.

 All injury claims must be submitted to the BC Hockey office within 90 days of the incident.
 For more information please read the Participant Injury Reports Bulletin.